jonahkall/logicalclock/README.md

 # logicalclock
 logical clock implementation

-Hey Matt --
-to compile but not run,
-to run things just say "make run"
-"make clean" to clean up
+To compile and run a simulation, simply type "make run," "make clean" to clean up, and just "make" to compile.